Ways to Use Your 529 Plan for Homeschooling

 • Literature assigned as part of your curriculum

-• Reference books (atlases, dictionaries, science encyclopedias)
+• Reference books such as atlases, dictionaries, and science encyclopedias

 3. Educational Software and Digital Learning Tools